amingilani/PiLink/Readme.md

 Before running, ensure you have [Docker](https://docs.docker.com/get-docker/) installed.
 This build is meant to be deployed to a balenaOS host, and depends on a host with `ALSA`.

+Required variables:

+- `ECHOLINK_CALL`: Echolink callsign
+- `ECHOLINK_PASS`: Echolink password
+- `DEVICE_CALL`: The call sign assigned to this device
+- `AUTH_KEY`: The auth key for the device

 ## Testing

+Note that during testing you cannot run Balena Cloud environment variables.
+Pass them through docker compose or your Dockerfile.

 Prelude: